Ammonium sulfate, (NH₄)₂SO₄, is used in fertilizers to provide ni... | Channels for Pearson+

 Chemical Formula Interpretation

 The chemical formula of a compound provides information about the types and numbers of atoms present.
-In ammonium sulfate, (NH₄)₂SO₄, the subscript '2' indicates that there are two ammonium ions (NH₄⁺), each containing four hydrogen atoms.
-Thus, interpreting the formula correctly is crucial for determining the total number of hydrogen atoms in a given amount of the compound.
+In ammonium sulfate, (NH₄)₂SO₄, there are two ammonium ions (NH₄⁺) contributing two nitrogen atoms and one sulfate ion (SO₄²⁻).
+Recognizing how to interpret chemical formulas is crucial for determining the composition of compounds and calculating moles.

 Recommended video: